lggruspe/genbu/README.md

 infer-parser
 ============

-infer-parser is a Python library for inferring parsers from type annotations.
+infer-parser is a Python library for inferring shell parsers from type hints.

 Example
 -------